wp-plugins/wp-edit/readme.txt

 = Description =

 WP Edit is built around three years of custom WordPress development.
-It is contstantly updated with new features (many from requests), and security enhancements.
 WP Edit adds extensive, additional editing functionality to the default WordPress editor.
+Begin creating content like the pros; without knowing a single bit of HTML or CSS.

 = ONLY Compatible with WordPress 3.9.1 and above =
 * This plugin is intended for WordPress versions 3.9, and above.